MicroTAC: VIP models

+Related phones

 CipherTAC

 The CipherTAC was a spin-off of the MicroTAC series, running on the CDMA network.
-It offered unrecoverable, encrypted communication and was purpose-built in 1998 for the Secretary of State (then Madeleine Albright) and other officials.
+Introduced in 1996, it offered unrecoverable, encrypted communication and was purpose-built in 1998 for the Secretary of State (then Madeleine Albright) and other officials.
 It was not made available for mainstream use.
 The fate of these units is currently unknown; presumably most of them would have been destroyed for security reasons but at least one example survives as a museum exhibit.

 Design-wise, the CipherTAC took after the Elite VIP.